Herbert Hunger: Biography

-He entered the manuscripts department of the Austrian National Library and was made head of the papyrus collection in 1956.
+He entered the manuscripts department of the Austrian National Library and after completing his librarian examination in 1949 he was charged by the departing director Josef Bick with cataloguing the nearly 1,100 Greek manuscripts of the Bibliotheca Palatina Vindobonensis collection.
+He was made head of the papyrus collection in 1956.
 Based on his track record of publications, he achieved habilitation in the field of Byzantine Studies in 1954 and joined the University of Vienna as a private lecturer.
-In 1962 he was made professor and director of the Institute for Byzantine Studies, which he led until his retirement in 1985.
+In 1962 he was made professor and director of the newly created Institute for Byzantine Studies, which he led until his retirement in 1985.

 He was admitted to the Austrian Academy of Sciences in 1959 as a corresponding member, becoming full member in 1962.
 From 1959 to 1996 he served as president of the Austrian Byzantine Society.
 He served as secretary of the Academy's Philosophical-Historical Class from 1963, as secretary general from 1964, and as vice president from 1970.
 In 1966 he initiated the Tabula Imperii Byzantini project through the Academy's Commission for Byzantine Studies, founded in 1948, and acted as the chairman of the project's own commission until 1995.
 From 1966 until his death he also was the chairman of the commission for the Corpus Fontium Historiae Byzantinae editorial project.
 In 1970/1971 he was Dean of the Faculty of Philosophy of the University of Vienna.
 In 1971 he became chairman of the Commission for Byzantine Studies, and held the position until 1995.
 From 1973 to 1982, he served two consecutive terms as president of the Academy.
-From 1976 to 1986 he presided over the Association Internationale d'Études Byzantins (AIEB).
+From 1976 to 1986 he presided over the International Association of Byzantine Studies (AIEB).
 As incumbent president of the AIEB, he organized the XVI International Congress of Byzantine Studies in Vienna, which was attended by more than 1,100 scholars.

-From 1954 to his death he directed the Jahrbuch der österreichische Byzantinische Gesellschaft, which in 1961 was renamed Jahrbuch der österreichische Byzantinistik.
-He also joined the Byzantinische Zeitschrift as co-editor from 1964 to 1984 and founded and directed several new series of Byzantine studies monographs: Wiener Byzantinistiche Studien (1964), Byzantina Vindobonensia (1965), Veröffentlichungen der Kommission für die Tabula Imperii Byzantini (1973), Veröffentlichungen der Kommission für Byzantinistik (1976).
+From 1954 to his death he directed the Jahrbuch der Österreichischen Byzantinischen Gesellschaft, renamed Jahrbuch der österreichische Byzantinistik in 1961.
+He was one of the editors-in-chief of the Byzantinische Zeitschrift from 1964 to 1983, and founded and directed several new series of Byzantine studies monographs: Wiener Byzantinistiche Studien (1964), Byzantina Vindobonensia (1965), Veröffentlichungen der Kommission für die Tabula Imperii Byzantini (1973), Veröffentlichungen der Kommission für Byzantinistik (1976).

-He married Ruth Friedrich, whom he met in Dresden during wartime, in 1941, and they had three children.
+He married Ruth Friedrich, whom he met on army furlough in Dresden in 1940, in Vienna in October 1941.
+They had three children: Hermann (1942), Dietrich (1944) and Dorothea (1949).